 This is a description of the artist as a superior being who leads the way to a new consciousness.
 Suprematism was the result, a non-objective art of “pure feeling,” unconcerned with representation of the visible world.

-Kasimir Malevich as a Pioneer of Abstraction
+Kazimir Malevich as a pioneer of abstraction